jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 ## Communication for informatics teams

-Communication is vital for all good work relationships, but especially in a multidisciplinary team.
+Communication is vital for all work relationships, but this is especially true for multidisciplinary teams.
 Here are a few tips for keeping communication smooth.
 This section is based on Broman (2019) by [Karl Broman](https://kbroman.org/) and Wang (2019) by [Jiangxia Wang](https://www.jhsph.edu/research/centers-and-institutes/johns-hopkins-biostatistics-center/about-us/our-people/).

 ### **Talk first**